tldraw/tldraw/templates/cloudflare-workers/README.md

-# tldraw on cloudflare durable objects
+# tldraw sync server

-This repo contains a complete example of tldraw sync ready to deploy on cloudflare.
+This is a production-ready backend for [tldraw sync](https://tldraw.dev/docs/sync).

-- The client itself can be deployed wherever you like.
+- Your client-side tldraw-based app can be served from anywhere you want.
-- The server is on [Cloudflare Workers](https://developers.cloudflare.com/workers/).
+- This backend uses [Cloudflare Workers](https://developers.cloudflare.com/workers/), and will need to be deployed to your own Cloudflare account.
 - Each whiteboard is synced via [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) to a [Cloudflare Durable Object](https://developers.cloudflare.com/durable-objects/).
 - Whiteboards and any uploaded images/videos are stored in a [Cloudflare R2](https://developers.cloudflare.com/r2/) bucket.
-- URL metadata unfurling for bookmarks shapes is also supported.
+- Although unreliated to tldraw sync, this server also includes a component to fetch link previews for URLs added to the canvas.

 This is a minimal setup of the same system that powers multiplayer collaboration for hundreds of thousands of rooms & users on www.tldraw.com.
 Because durable objects effectively create a mini